shoshanimayan/movie-database-project/README.md

 # cs122b-winter19-team-12

 script instructions:
-the log parser.py is python 3.6 program. which when ran with a TimeLogs.txt in the same folder will yreturn to you the average TS and TJ times in milliseconds.
+the log parser.py is python 3.6 program. which when ran with a TimeLogs.txt in the same folder will return to you the average TS and TJ times in milliseconds.

 you can run it in aws with the command python3 log parser.py.